 Arboreal Orb Weavers

 There are several species of Neoscona and Araneus orb weavers in Missouri, and some are quite difficult to distinguish, even by specialists.
-Often, one must note small details of their anatomy in order to "key them out" to determine the species.
+Often, you must observe small details of their anatomy in order to determine the species.